- Telecom Billing Tutorial

-Support and maintenance is an integral and the most important part of an telecom operation.
-Custom satisfaction directly depends on how efficient and how good support is being provided to them.
+Support and maintenance is an integral and the most important part of a telecom operation.
+Customer satisfaction directly depends on how efficient and how good support is being provided to them.
 If customer is being put in the loop and he is not getting good response for the problem/issue raised, simply customer would switch to another available operator.

 Support and maintenance covers the following major areas −

 System support and maintenance: This includes keeping the BSS (Business Support Systems) and OSS (Operation Support Systems) running and in good health.
 If there is any issue in any of the systems ( Billing, Provisioning, Network, Mediation, Customer Care, etc.,), then it is looked by the specialists and fixed within a minimum time frame.

 Customer Support: This includes fixing all the issues related to customer provide and services.
 A customer complains through customer care or call center and then issue flows at different stages.
 This issue could be related to signals, call drop, voice or data download quality, wrong bill, some dispute, service activation or termination, etc.

 There are always different levels of support kept in place by the service providers.
-These levels handle different type of issues depending of their nature and severity.
+These levels handle different types of issues depending of their nature and severity.
 Most commonly used support levels are as follows:

 Level 2 − If a customer care specialist is not able to resolve a problem, then issue is escalated to second level support, which is a group of technical specialists.
 These specialists belong to Information Technology (IT) department, and if they are able to understand the problem, then they can suggest a solution and send the issue back to level 1, otherwise they check the nature of issue to understand if issue is related to network or billing system or provisioning system or hardware, etc., and based on the nature of the issue, issue is assigned to next level, i.e., department.